polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 };
 ```

-Include the following associated type in your runtime trait for sending signed and unsigned transactions from off-chain worker.
+Include the following associated types in your pallet's configuration trait for sending signed and
+unsigned transactions from an off-chain worker.

 **runtime/src/my_runtime.rs**